Q&A: Running Stairs

 - When you get in better shape, instead of walking across the top of the bleachers, just come down (less rest makes it harder).

 - Run up, run down, rest, and repeat.
 Depending on the length of stairs, you can continually challenge yourself by increasing your speed and the number of repetitions you do (going up and down once equals one rep).

 - If you've already been doing stair training, step it up a level:

 Level 1: Run up for 6-12 seconds, then slowly walk down.
 That's one repetition.
 Repeat for 6-12 reps.

 Level 2: Sprint up for 8-12 seconds, then walk down.
 That's one rep. Do one to two sets of 8-12 reps.

 Level 3: Run up for 12-20 seconds, then walk down.
 That's one rep. Do two to three sets of 8-12 reps.

 About The Author

-Mark Verstegen – An internationally-recognized leader and innovator in the world of athletic performance training, Mark Verstegen is the Founder of Athletes' Performance and Core Performance.
+Mark Verstegen – An internationally-recognized leader and innovator in the world of athletic performance training, Mark Verstegen is the founder and president of EXOS.